-AWARDS TO FACULTY AND HOUSE STAFF, MAY 2014
+AWARDS TO FACULTY AND HOUSE STAFF, MAY 2015

 The Francis Gilman Blake Award Established in 1952 by Nu Sigma Nu.
 Endowed by Dr. Robert C. Kirk, B.S.
 1930, as a memorial to his twin brother, Dr. Gilman D. Kirk, B.S.
 1930.
 Awarded annually to that member of the faculty of the School of Medicine designated by the senior class as the most outstanding teacher(s) of the medical sciences.
-Margaret Johnson Bia, M.D.
+Geoffrey R. Connors, M.D.

 Charles W. Bohmfalk Prizes Established in 1989 under the terms of the Alice Bohmfalk Charitable Trust.
 Prestigious teaching prizes will be awarded annually to individuals who have made outstanding contributions to the teaching program, one in the basic sciences and one in the clinical sciences, as judged by the faculty and students.
-Basic Sciences: Susan J. Baserga, M.D., Ph.D.
-Clinical Sciences: Karen Santucci, M.D., Department of Internal Medicine
+Basic Sciences: Ruslan M. Medzhitov, Ph.D.
+Clinical Sciences: Rachel B. Liu, M.D.

 The Alvan R. Feinstein Award Presented to a Yale School of Medicine faculty member chosen as the outstanding teacher of the year of clinical skills by a committee of chairs of the clinical departments, associate chairs, and students.
-Matthew Rogers Grossman, M.D.
+Leigh Evans, M.D.

-The Leah M. Lowenstein Award Presented annually by the Office for Women in Medicine to a faculty member who is the model of a medical educator whose humane teaching reaches and influences all students regardless of gender, race, or socioeconomic background.
+The Leah M. Lowenstein Award Presented annually by the Office for Women in Medicine to faculty members who are models of a medical educator whose humane teaching reaches and influences all students regardless of gender, race, or socioeconomic background.
 These are the traits espoused by the late Leah Lowenstein, a medical educator and first female dean of a coeducational medical school.
-Margaret Johnson Bia, M.D.
+Karen Santucci, M.D., and Auguste Hector Fortin VI, M.D., M.P.H.

 The Leonard Tow Humanism in Medicine Award Presented by the Arnold P. Gold Foundation Established in 1998 to honor the faculty member who demonstrates the highest standard of compassion and sensitivity in his or her interaction with patients.
-Stephen Richard Holt, M.D.
+Benjamin Rolin Doolittle, M.D., M.Div.

 The Betsy Winters House Staff Award Presented annually to that member of the House Staff of the Yale-New Haven Medical Center, designated by the graduating class, who has/have made the most significant contribution to the education of medical students.
-Michael Sullivan, M.D.
+Ajul Shah, M.D.